resucutie/beyond-software-list/index.md

 :c-mobile: `:c-mobile:` - Runs on all mobile platforms
 :c-web: `:c-web:` - Runs on all browsers
 :c-console: `:c-console:` - Runs on a console
-:c-vr: `:c-vr:` - Avaiable on VR consoles
+:c-vr: `:c-vr:` - Available on VR consoles
 :c-selfhost: `:c-selfhost:` - The service is selfhostable
 :c-android: `:c-android:` - Runs on Android
 :c-ios: `:c-ios:` - Runs on iOS
-:c-tvbox: `:c-tvbox:` - Avaiable on most smart TV box platforms
+:c-tvbox: `:c-tvbox:` - Available on most smart TV box platforms
 :c-roku: `:c-roku:` - Supports Roku TV
 :c-tvos: `:c-tvos:` - Supports Apple TV
 :c-windows: `:c-windows:` - Runs on Windows
 :c-macos: `:c-macos:` - Runs on MacOS
 :c-linux: `:c-linux:` - Runs on Linux
 :c-cli: `:c-cli:` - Is a command line only application
-:c-extension: `:c-extension:` - Is avaiable as a browser extension
+:c-extension: `:c-extension:` - Is available as a browser extension
 :c-chrome: `:c-chrome:` - Runs on Chrome
 :c-firefox: `:c-firefox:` - Runs on Firefox
 :c-proprietary: `:c-proprietary:` - Is proprietary